q-hwang/cs347/README.md

 # cs347

+# Overview

+`cs347-frontend/` contains frontend code and `server.py` contains the main backend code.

+To run the code with frontend, run `npm install` and `npm start` in `cs347-frontend/`.
+Then run `server.py` in another terminal.

+To run the code without frontend, modify `text_mode=True` in `server.py` and run it in the terminal.

 # Backend Interaction flow

-server.py gives a basic text interface for the pipepline.
+`server.py` contains the main backend code, and `llm.py` contains the code for rompting LLM as the AI agent.
 To try it, please put your openai key in `keys/key.txt`.

 ## Overview and assumptitons

 There are four stages: ["restaurant", "food items", "delivery methods", "tips"]

 There are four levels for each stage:
-0: do not display what is the selected option (not implemented now for debugging)
-1: skip the stage and display the selected option at the summary page (default)
+0: Skip the stage and display the selected option at the summary page (default)
-2: give options at the summary page
+1: give options at the summary page
-3: user direct control (currently assuming user will just enter a name directly)
+2: user direct control (currently assuming user will just enter a name directly)

-There are three edit actions (buttons) for each stage:
+There are four backend actions for each stage:
-0: reroll/enter a chat message
+0: enter a chat message and redo the AI action
 1: increase control (-> recommendation -> direct control)
 2: select a option among the recommended (give an index)
+3: direct manipulation

 ## example flow